DIDAKTOR (Post-Doctoral Researchers programme)

 Any treatment preventing or delaying the onset or progression to ESRD is going to be of paramount impact and socio-economic significance.
 Currently several therapeutic interventions are applied but the prevailing treatment aims at preventing proteinuria with the use of RAAS blockade.
 The financial burden to the health care systems conferred by AS is enormous, but even higher is the burden conferred by TBMN patients.
 In addition to medical intervention needed to deal with probable hypertension, proteinuria and chronic kidney disease (CKD) experienced by these patients, note that overall the number of patients reaching ESRD because of TBMN at ages during the 4th-7th decade of life, are many more compared to those reaching ESRD because of the rare classical early onset form of AS.

-This grant will serve as a seed budget for offering proof-of-principle on the use of chaperones as novel therapeutics, in a pre-clinical study of mice we created at MMRC(more info…) .
+This grant served as a seed budget for offering proof-of-principle on the use of chaperones as novel therapeutics, in a pre-clinical study of mice we created at MMRC(more info…) .
 In these mice we recapitulated a common Cypriot mutation that causes Alport syndrome and TBMN.
-Any positive effects will encourage and enable similar studies in human patients with high potential impact.
-The hypothesis behind this approach is that with the use of synthetic chaperones we may achieve better folding of the collagen IV triple helix and more efficient secretion of molecules in the basement membrane, thus resulting in having better quality basement membrane even though not perfect.